nus-cs2103/website-base/admin/project-w05-v10.md

 :exclamation: ==Reaching individual and team milestones are considered for grading== the _project management_ component of your project grade (expand the panel below for more info).

+:exclamation: The deadline for reaching a milestone is ==the midnight before your tutorial== %%e.g., if your tutorial is on Wednesday, you need to reach the milestone by Tuesday midnight.%%

 <panel src="project-assessment.md#project-management-grading" header="%%Admin {{ icon_embedding }} Project Assessment → Project Management%%" minimized />

 ### v1.0 Documentation